bevanpoh/ip/src/main/test/ui-test-plan.md

 - `deleteTask` removes the selected task, decreases length by one, and shifts later tasks left.
 - Accessing an invalid list index fails predictably; the CLI should convert that failure into its user-facing error rather than terminating.

+### `Storage` unit tests

+- Constructing `Storage` with `./data/AM.txt` uses a relative, OS-independent path.
+- `load()` returns an empty `TaskList` when the file does not exist.
+- `save()` creates missing parent directories and the data file.
+- `save()` writes one serialised line per task and replaces stale file contents.
+- `load()` reconstructs todo, deadline, and event tasks with their original order and completion status.
+- `load()` throws `CorruptedDataException` for malformed records and identifies the affected line number.
+- A failed load must not replace the corrupted file with an empty or partially loaded task list.

 ## 8. Test execution and evidence

 Use Java 25 for compilation and execution.
-Keep the input script, captured output, exit status, and test result together as evidence for each acceptance run.
-A regression run should include all High-priority cases and the complete transcript scenario; Medium-priority cases should run whenever parsing or user-facing messages change.
+Keep the input script, captured output, exit status, saved data-file contents, and test result together as evidence for each acceptance run.
+A regression run should include all High-priority cases and the complete transcript scenario; Medium-priority cases should run whenever parsing, persistence, or user-facing messages change.

 For failures, record: